kenmori/JavaScript/javascript.md

 答え

 ```
-The main difference between the two methods is conceptual and stylistic: You use forEach when you want to do something to or with each element of an array (doing "with" is what the post you cite meant by "side-effects", I think), whereas you use map when you want to copy and transform each element of an array (without changing the original).
+The main difference between the two methods is conceptual and stylistic: You use forEach when you want to do something to or with each element of an array (doing 'with' is what the post you cite meant by 'side-effects', I think), whereas you use map when you want to copy and transform each element of an array (without changing the original).

 //ref
 http://stackoverflow.com/questions/3034392/what-use-does-the-javascript-foreach-method-have-that-map-cant-do